An official website of the United States Government

 The Harlem Hellfighters

-The 369th Infantry Regiment, "The Harlem Hellfighters," was the first African-American regiment to serve with the American Expeditionary Forces during World War I. The regiment served on the front lines for 191 days, longer than any other American unit in the war, and was the first unit to cross the Rhine River into Germany.
-In all that time, the unit never lost a prisoner or gave up any ground it captured.
+The 369th Infantry Regiment, dubbed "The Harlem Hellfighters," served with the American Expeditionary Forces in World War I. Enduring 191 days on the front lines—longer than any other American unit—they were the first to cross the Rhine into Germany, never losing a prisoner or yielding ground.
+Their tenacity set a standard for excellence.

 Benjamin O. Davis Jr.